 Students may take only 20 percent of the hours required for their degree on a Credit/No Credit basis.
 This means that a Master's student is allowed to take six hours of coursework on a Credit/No Credit basis.
-For Master's students only courses in the minor may be taken Credit/No Credit.
-All major courses (ADV) must be taken for a letter grade.
+For Master's students only courses in the supporting area may be taken Credit/No Credit.
+All required and elective ADV courses must be taken for a letter grade.